-Any additional evidence in relation to the absence ie letter from parent etc.
+- Any additional evidence in relation to the absence ie letter from parent etc.

 - Please note - referrals must be sent 1 family per email.
 Emails with more than one family will not be accepted.
 Please add LOA and the pupils initials in the email subject field and email to email@example.com

 - Refusal of Leave Letter

 - Retrospective Refusal of Leave - Reasons Known

 - Retrospective Refusal of Leave - Reasons unknown

 - Unauthorised Leave of Absence in Term Time PN Referral Form

-- NEW - Refusal of Leave Letter (Extended / Multiple Leaves of Absence)
+- REVISED - Refusal of Leave Letter (Extended / Multiple Leaves of Absence)

-- NEW - Unauthorised Leave of Absence Prosecution Request Form (Extended / Multiple Leaves of Absence)
+- REVISED - Unauthorised Leave of Absence Prosecution Request Form (Extended / Multiple Leaves of Absence)

 Excluded Pupil found in a public place